 Health Conditions Related to Genetic Changes

-Some of these mutations change single amino acids in the PAX3 protein.
-Other mutations lead to an abnormally small version of the PAX3 protein.
-Researchers believe that all PAX3 gene mutations have the same effect: they prevent the PAX3 protein from binding to DNA and regulating the activity of other genes.
+Some of these variants change single amino acids in the PAX3 protein.
+Other variants lead to an abnormally small version of the PAX3 protein.
+Researchers believe that all PAX3 gene variants have the same effect: they prevent the PAX3 protein from binding to DNA and regulating the activity of other genes.
 As a result, melanocytes do not develop in certain areas of the skin, hair, eyes, and inner ear, leading to hearing loss and the patchy loss of pigmentation that are characteristic features of Waardenburg syndrome.
 Additionally, loss of PAX3 protein function disrupts development of certain bones and muscles, producing abnormalities of the arms and hands in people with Waardenburg syndrome type III.More About This Health Condition

 Other Names for This Gene

 - paired box gene 3 (Waardenburg syndrome 1)

 Tests Listed in the Genetic Testing Registry

 - Anderson J, Gordon A, Pritchard-Jones K, Shipley J. Genes, chromosomes, and rhabdomyosarcoma.
 Genes Chromosomes Cancer.
 1999 Dec;26(4):275-85.
 Citation on PubMed